Failed Background Check After Job Offer: Employers Guide in 2023

 • Educational Background: Lack of the necessary education level to perform a job can result in a job offer being rescinded.

-Can The Employee Be Fired If They Failed Background Check After Starting Job?
+Can an Employee Be Fired If They Fail a Background Check After Starting the Job?
 Can They Be Offered a Different Position With the Company?

 A screenshot showing that discrimination can come in many forms in the work place and during the hiring process such as when refused a job, fired, chances for training are denied, and promotions are denied.